Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

 - management of waste generated

 According to a Global Alliance for Buildings and Construction report, the residential, non-residential, and building construction industry accounted for 36% of the global energy consumption and 37% of global carbon dioxide emissions in 2020.
-The level of emissions within the sector is 10% lower than in 2019, due to pandemic induced slow down in economic activities.

 As per the International Energy Agency (IEA) “The buildings sector accounts for 28% of total energy-related emissions including emissions from electricity use.
 When energy from materials used for buildings construction and renovation is included, the share of energy-related CO2 emissions from buildings jumps to just under 40%.”